 The right to compensation will be limited to the cut-off date that will be set for each sub-project and PAPs who settle in the affected areas after the cut-off date will not be entitled to compensation.
 They will, however, be given sufficient advance notice to vacate the premises and dismantle the affected structures prior to the commencement of the project.
-Their dismantled buildings will not be confiscated and they will not have to pay a fine or penalty.
-Forced eviction will only be considered after all other efforts have been exhausted.
+Their dismantled buildings will not be confiscated, they will not have to pay a fine or penalty, and will also have the right to use the materials after demolition.
+All conflicts with the community/ affected persons needs to be resolved through meaningful dialogue, including the use of an established grievance redress mechanism.